An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 How to Manage Social Media Envy in the Age of Comparison

 Social media, which was designed to connect us, also has the as the tendency to quietly disconnect us from ourselves.
-Something that begins as a few minutes of casual scrolling can quickly spiral into a cycle of comparison and before you even realize it, envy creeps in.
+Something what begins as a few minutes of casual scrolling can quickly spiral into a cycle of comparison and before you even realize it, envy creeps in.

-You scroll past flawless selfies, dreamy vacations, career milestones, glowing skin, and sunset-streaked beaches.
+You scroll past flawless selfies, dreamy vacations, career milestones, glowing skin and sunset-streaked beaches.
 You pause on one post.
 Then another.
 You feel your heart sink.
 Not because your life is empty but for some reason, everyone else’s life looks complete.
 Happier.
 Better.
 And you catch yourself thinking, “Why is everyone else doing better than me?

 If you have ever closed an app feeling smaller or more worthless than when you opened it, you have felt the sting of social media envy.
 It is quiet.
 It is invisible.
 But it chips away at your self-esteem.

 But those posts you see?
 Those are highlight reels, not the whole story.
 And the good news is, you can take back your emotional peace.
-You do not have to quit social media to escape social media envy,you just have to change how you interact with it.
+You do not have to quit social media to escape social media envy, you just have to change how you interact with it.

 Social media envy is the feeling you get when you look at other people’s posts online and start thinking that your life is not good enough.
 It happens because you keep seeing perfect-looking pictures and stories, which makes it easy to compare yourself and feel left behind.